 Perhaps America's greatest all-around athlete, she dominated track, then conquered golf, shattering records and expectations about women in sports.

-Babe Didrikson Zaharias didn't play sports; she attacked them.
-Growing up in Texas, she excelled at every game she tried, earning the nickname 'Babe' for her Ruthian power.
-At the 1932 Olympics, she put on a one-woman track team performance, winning gold in the javelin and 80-meter hurdles and silver in the high jump—all in a single afternoon.
-Seeking a lasting career, she turned to golf, a sport that initially barred her as a professional.
-With her characteristic ferocity, she practiced until her hands bled, winning amateur titles and forcing the sport to accept her.
-As a founding member of the LPGA, she won 10 major championships and became the tour's biggest draw, known for her long drives and competitive fire.
-Her final act was her most courageous: winning a U.S. Open just over a year after cancer surgery, a public battle that changed how America viewed the disease.
-She died at 45, a force of nature until the end.
+Babe Didrikson Zaharias won gold in the javelin and 80-meter hurdles and silver in the high jump at the 1932 Olympics — all in a single afternoon.
+Growing up in Texas, she earned the nickname 'Babe' for her Ruthian power.
+She turned to golf after the Olympics, a sport that initially barred her as a professional.
+She practiced until her hands bled, winning amateur titles and forcing the sport to accept her.
+As a founding member of the LPGA, she won 10 major championships and became the tour's biggest draw for her long drives and competitive fire.
+She won a U.S. Open just over a year after cancer surgery, a public battle that changed how America viewed the disease.
+She died at 45.

 1901–1927